waigani/tenets/ideas.md

         <go.call_expr
 ```

 Then it would be a matter of figuring out how to ensure that the call expression is the only child of the function declaration.
+Perhaps the not operator can be used to find all node types excluding funcs.